POST-BROADCOM SERIES

 East-West network saturation, storage rebuild amplification, and I/O sequencing during live cutovers — modeled before the maintenance window opens.

 DRS affinity rules, SRM failover policies, and micro-segmentation logic don’t port automatically.
-The translation physics and where gaps require re-architecture.
+This part covers the full policy translation model — decision rules, audit framework, and post-migration drift risk across DRS, SRM, and NSX.

 Post-migration Day 2 operations — rolling upgrade sequencing, rebuild traffic modeling during maintenance windows, and drift detection on the new platform.